utkarshtandon/linkedin-activities-scraper/README.md

 ------
-# LinkedIn Activies Scraper (based on LinkedIn Profil Scraper by jvandenaardweg)
+# LinkedIn Activities Scraper (based on LinkedIn Profil Scraper by jvandenaardweg)
-LinkedIn activies scraper using Puppeteer headless browser.
+LinkedIn activities scraper using Puppeteer headless browser.
 So you can use it on a server.
 Returns array of urn-activity in JSON format.
 Works in 2020.

 This scraper will extract each `data-urn` of linkedIn user's activities:

 ## Getting started
-In order to scrape LinkedIn activies, you need to make sure the scraper is logged-in into LinkedIn.
+In order to scrape LinkedIn activities, you need to make sure the scraper is logged-in into LinkedIn.
 For that you need to find your account's session cookie.
-I suggest creating a new account on LinkedIn and enable all the privacy options so people don't see you visiting their activies when using the scraper.
+I suggest creating a new account on LinkedIn and enable all the privacy options so people don't see you visiting their activities when using the scraper.

 1. Create a new account on LinkedIn, or use one you already have
 2. Login to that account using your browser